Products of Euclidean metrics and applications to proximity questions among curves: Polygonal Curves

 We assume $\epsilon \in (0,1/2]$.
-The data structure succeeds with probability $1/2$, which can be amplified by repetition. \end{theorem} \begin{proof} First amplify the probability of success for the data structure of Theorem \ref{TannHseqs} to $1-2^{-4m-1}$, by building independently $\tilde{O}(m)$ such data structures.
-We plug the resulting data structure into Theorem \ref{Tanncurves}. \end{proof}
+The data structure succeeds with probability $1/2$, which can be amplified by repetition. \end{theorem} \begin{proof} First, amplify the probability of success for the data structure of Theorem \ref{TannHseqs} to $1-2^{-4m-1}$, by building independently $\tilde{O}(m)$ such data structures.
+We substitute the resulting data structure into Theorem~\ref{Tanncurves}.
+The resulting space usage and preprocessing time is in